ros-industrial/industrial_training/gh_pages/_source/session5/Building-a-Perception-Pipeline.rst

 #.
 Find where you previously published the last point cloud and now publish your plane-fit outliers result (``*cloud_f``) to your newly made topic.

 #.
 Compile and run, as in previous steps.
-    Did you forget to uncomment the new headers used in this step?

 #.
 Evaluate Results